zeolearn/nodejs-text-tutorial/module4.md

 });
 ```

 The callback possesses two arguments in which `data` contains the content of the file.
 If character encoding is specified, a raw buffer is returned.
 To read the file in human readable form we have to mention `utf-8` character encoding as the second argument.
 Let us understand this better with the following example.
-We will be using the asynchornous way.
+We will be using the asynchronous way.

 ```js
 const fs = require('fs');